Alaska State Parks Volunteer Program

 Park/Area: NANCY LAKE STATE RECREATION AREA

-Nancy Lake State Recreation Area is located in Southcentral Alaska, 67 miles north of Anchorage.
-Located in the community of Willow, with a population of about 1,650.
-Nancy Lake SRA is situated on the east side of the broad Susitna River Valley.
-Nancy Lake SRA has the typical geography formed by the retreat of large glaciers - forested, rolling hills of glacial moraine and countless lakes, ponds, and streams.
+Nancy Lake State Recreation Area is located in Southcentral Alaska, 67 miles north of Anchorage, in the community of Willow, with a population of over 1,600.
+Situated on the east side of the broad Susitna River Valley, Nancy Lake SRA has the typical geography formed by the retreat of large glaciers - forested, rolling hills of glacial moraines and countless lakes, ponds, and streams.
 This recreation area is well known for its canoe trail system and public use cabins.
-The 22,685 acre park is home to moose, beaver, fox, black bear, waterfowl, and many other wildlife species.
+The 22,685 acre park is home to moose, beaver, fox, black bear, waterfowl and many other wildlife species.
 Summer recreation activities include canoeing, camping, hiking, and fishing.

-Main Tasks: Perform trail improvements and maintenance of summer hiking and winter ski trails as well as canoe portages.
+Main Tasks: The Trail Crew/Ranger Assistant position rotates between front-country and backcountry duties.
+Maintain public use cabins and backcountry campsites.
+Contact backcountry visitors and private property owners.
+Collect visitor use and resource data.
+Perform trail improvements and maintenance of summer hiking and winter ski trails as well as canoe portages.
 The area has ten miles of cross-country ski trails and approximately seventeen miles of canoe and hiking trails.
-Work will include re-building of small bridges, boardwalk construction, remote campsite improvements, and public use cabin maintenance.
-Crew may also assist in some campground maintenance as needed.
+Work will include re-building of small bridges, boardwalk construction.
+Trail Crew/Ranger Assistant may also assist in some campground maintenance as needed.
+Summer access is by hiking trail, canoe trail, or floatplane.

 Internship: Will assist volunteer in internship requirements and paperwork.

-Time Commitment: Two months (sixty days) minimum, at least June 15 - August 15.
-Positions can remain open as long as May 15 to September 15 depending on weather.
+Time Commitment: Minimum of two months (sixty days), June 15-August 15.
+Positions can remain open as long as May 15 to September 30 unless weather or other events prohibit longer durations.

-Note: Applications must include a resume.
-Applications should be received by March 1.
+Note: Attached résumés are recommended.
+Applications should be received by March 15.

 Send Application to: Ranger Ben Corwin